-Religious Content now sits within the Factual Group, headed by Seán Mac Giolla Phádraig.
+RTÉ Religious Content now sits within the Factual Group, headed by Seán Mac Giolla Phádraig.
 All television proposals should therefore be targeted to fit in with wider advice about RTÉ One's and RTÉ2's contestable slots, contained in the Factual Commissioning Brief.

 While fully funded TV proposals will be considered, ideas that attract finance from other broadcasters or funding bodies are, of course, desirable.
-Please discuss all proposals with Roger Childs before approaching third parties.
+Please discuss all proposals with Commissioning Editor, Roger Childs, before approaching third parties.

 Other commissioned output must broaden and complement the existing in-house Religious slate, whose main elements are as currently follows:-

 Documentaries – In-house documentaries cover a broad range of religious and spiritual subjects, using a variety of narrative styles and approaches, including profiles, observational documentaries, investigations and authored essays.
 Emphasis in recent times has been on maximising impact with high quality “Specials” on issues of national interest (e.g. the ethics behind the abortion referendum; Mary McAleese on the changing Irish family; Oliver Callan on Divorcing God; Hugh Bonneville’s Countdown to Calvary.